thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 7. **Fluent Interface**: Using builder pattern for query construction
 8. **API Design**: Following REST principles for our FastAPI application
 9. **Rate Limiting**: Implementing rate limiting to respect API guidelines
+10. **Database Integration**: Using SQLAlchemy for database operations with proper connection pooling

 ## Limitations

 Our current implementation has some limitations:

 1. **Limited Sources**: We've only implemented PubMed integration so far
-2. **No Database**: We're not yet storing data in a database
-3. **No Validation**: We don't yet have data validation pipelines
+2. **No Validation**: We don't yet have data validation pipelines
-4. **No Advanced Features**: Features like caching or advanced search are not yet implemented
+3. **No Advanced Features**: Features like caching or advanced search are not yet implemented

 ## Next Steps

 In the next phase of development, we plan to:

 1. Implement connectors for other data sources
-2. Set up database integration for storing fetched documents
-3. Implement data validation pipelines
+2. Implement data validation pipelines
-4. Implement caching mechanisms for better performance
+3. Add more sophisticated error handling and logging
+4. Implement rate limiting to respect API guidelines